- 1 Best Air Purifier for Pets

 - You’re going to live with your air purifier so noise is an important aspect to consider.
 Most cleaners aren’t that loud on lower settings, but some can get a little fussy when turned up.
-Expect powerful units on maximum airflow settings to create between 80 and 90 decibels (think blender on a medium setting).
+Expect powerful units with multiple fan speeds set on maximum airflow settings to create between 80 and 90 decibels (think blender on a medium setting).

 - If you’re planning on sleeping near your machine this point becomes even more critical.
 All of the machines on our list can be used comfortably without sacrificing quietness in your home.

 - Maximum treatable area demonstrates a machine’s ability to not only effectively purifier a certain volume of air, but also the sheer suction power that a machine has available.
 ACH is a great number to refer to especially when comparing multiple units although, unfortunately the ACH number isn’t always advertised.
 When in doubt, go larger.
 If you require treatment of a space that’s 500 sq ft, it’s better to purchase a machine capable of treating 700 sq ft than one built for 499 sq ft.